-- Traditional Medicinal Organic Healthy Cycle is a great option that blends raspberry tea with a hint of citrus and mint.
-You can get it here on Amazon.
+- Traditional Medicinals Organic Healthy Cycle is a great option that blends raspberry tea with a hint of citrus and mint.
 I have also used this to help jumpstart my period naturally if your cycle is taking longer than it should normally.
 This won’t stop pregnancy, just help your period come if you are not pregnant.

 - Yogi Woman’s Raspberry Leaf also supports the female system with organic raspberry leaf.
-Learn more and order it on Amazon so you’re ready for next month.
+Learn more and order it soon so you’re ready for next month.
 I recommend starting this before the day of your period for the best results.

 If your liver could use a little boost, look for a tea with milk thistle included.
 The seeds of milk thistle are rich in an antioxidant called silymarin, which can protect the liver from the toxic effects such as alcohol and acetaminophen.
 When it comes to milk thistle, it might also help to drink a cup before you head out so that you can try to protect your body a little from the damage a night of drinking may put on it.
 Also, remember that dehydration plays a large role, so make that saltwater tea I told you about above to replenish your electrolytes!

 - Buddha’s Herbs is a popular choice for milk thistle tea that also combines the soothing effects of peppermint and cleansing properties of dandelion root.
-You can find it on Amazon here.
 In the case of dehydration, drink multiple cups of tea to also get the water back in you might have lost.

 Senna is the most popular tea for constipation.
 It contains elements called anthraquinones, which are natural laxatives.
 Senna can help alleviate constipation and aid in weight loss – but it can also be a harsh tea that may leave you running to the bathroom, and it doesn’t taste that great.
 Another alternative is peppermint which is a better flavor with more gentle results.

 Green tea is a great place to start.
 It is full of antioxidants, and according to The Journal of Alternative and Complementary Medicine, it has aided in the prevention and treatment of various types of cancer and reduce stress to prevent stress-related brain aging.
-Other ingredients to look for may be ginkgo biloba, which is a popular supplement but can also be enjoyed as a tea, and rosemary, which helps relaxation and improves memory.
+Other ingredients to look for are ginkgo Biloba, which is a popular supplement but can also be enjoyed as a tea, and rosemary, which helps relaxation and improves memory.

 Ginger is a great option for immunity tea because it is also anti-inflammatory and wards of colds and flu.
 You can mix ginger with lemon for a great immunity-building tea.
 Clove tea can also be helpful in encouraging your sinuses to open up.
 Licorice is another option that helps with a sore throat.

-- Triple leaf tea has a cold and flu tea with 4.5 stars and the Amazon Choice seal of approval that you can buy now here.
+- Triple leaf tea has a cold and flu tea with 4.5 stars and the Amazon Choice seal of approval.
 Make sure to drink a few cups and rest up!

 Ginger is great for easing and preventing nausea because it soothes the digestive system and helps with the absorption of food.
 Peppermint is popular for IBS Syndrome, but can also be effective for nausea.
 Licorice and green tea are also good options for soothing the stomach.
 If you have nausea due to morning sickness or may be pregnant, read the label thoroughly before using herbal teas.

-- Twinning of London has a highly rated peppermint tea that is available in tea bags or K-pods.
+- Twinnings of London has a highly rated peppermint tea that is available in tea bags or K-pods.
 It has 100% pure peppermint ingredients and caffeine-free so you won’t feel jittery and nauseous.
 Worse combo, trust me.
-You can find both options on Amazon here.
+You can find both options on Amazon.

 Many times, headaches are caused by caffeine.
 Tea makes a great alternative because most have little or no caffeine.
 Rosehips have great properties that can get rid of headaches, and rooibos tea is a healthier alternative to traditional caffeinated coffee.

-- Traditional Medicinals: they make a rosehip tea with hibiscous.
+- Traditional Medicinals: they make a Rosehip Tea with Hibiscus.
 It has high ratings and is said to be very delicious.
-You can see it here on Amazon.